ABEDAVIDscripts/Netflix_Data_Cleaning_and_Exploratory_Data_Analysis/README.md

 - The **longest movie** on Netflix is Black Mirror: Bandersnatch.
 - Over the past 5 years, Netflix has added **3,881 Contents** to its library, showcasing its commitment to expanding its content and offering more diverse options to its subscribers.
+- **Pierce Brosnan** is the top actor featured in the highest number of movies produced in the United Kingdom on Netflix, with 6 appearances, reflecting his prominent role in UK cinema representation on the platform.
 - Director **Rajiv Chilaka** has prominently featured in Netflix's content library, with **22 Movies**, particularly known for his work on children's animated series.
 - There are 99 TV shows on Netflix that have more than 5 seasons, demonstrating the platform's ability to retain long-running series that are popular with viewers.
 - Netflix offers a total of **869 documentary related movies**, highlighting the platform's dedication to providing educational and informative content alongside its entertainment offerings.